-The Tampa Bay Rays were not the only ones who called Tropicana Field their home.
+The Tampa Bay Rays are not the only ones who call Tropicana Field their home.

-Somewhere between 40 to 75 events that were scheduled to take place at the stadium this year will have to move elsewhere as they await repairs, said St. Petersburg council member Copley Gerdes during a recent Tourist Development Council Meeting.
+Somewhere between 40 to 75 events that were scheduled at the venue this year will have to move as they await repairs to the hurricane-damaged stadium, said St. Petersburg council member Copley Gerdes during a recent Tourist Development Council Meeting.

-That includes around 20 high school graduations; the Gasparilla Classics, an international gymnastics convention that brings thousands of international competitors; and a two-day stop from the Savannah Bananas baseball team.
+That includes about 20 high school graduations; the Gasparilla Classics, an international gymnastics convention that brings thousands of competitors; and a two-day stop by the Savannah Bananas baseball team.

 Many of those events would have brought visitors — and their tourism dollars — to Pinellas County.

-Around 12 high school graduations will be held at Clearwater's BayCare Sound, Clearwater Mayor Bruce Rector said during the meeting.
+About 12 high school graduations will be at BayCare Sound, a covered outdoor venue in downtown Clearwater, Mayor Bruce Rector said during the meeting.

 But a number of schools in the northern part of the county are moving to the Yuengling Center on the University of South Florida Tampa campus, the Times reported.

-The Savannah Bananas, famous for their brand of "banana ball," will be playing in the Raymond James Stadium, the first time they'll be in an NFL stadium.
+The Savannah Bananas, famous for their brand of "banana ball," will be playing in Tampa's 65,000-seat Raymond James Stadium, the first time they'll be in an NFL stadium.

 Rector said the team ended up selling more tickets because of the larger capacity.